 Gerald K. Geerlings

-Signed in graphite, below lower right of sheet: "Gerald K. Geerlings"
+Signed in graphite, lower right: "Gerald K. Geerlings"

 This item is not on view

 Gift in memory of Clarence John Marsman

 After diligent research, the Museum is unable to locate contact information for the artist or artist's estate, or there are no known living heirs.

 Copyright for this work may be controlled by the artist, the artist's estate, or other rights holders.
 A more detailed analysis of its rights history may, however, place it in the public domain.